Welcome to the

 The evenings closed with the band playing Tenting Tonight and Band-master Jari Villanueva explaining the history of Taps and playing those haunting 24 notes.

-Later in the week, Ken Burns spoke at the National Archives and the 2nd South Carolina String Band entertained at the closing reception at the Smithsonian American Art Museum and National Portrait Gallery, site of President Lincoln’s second inaugural ball.
+Later in the week, Ken Burns spoke at the National Archives and a closing reception at the Smithsonian American Art Museum and National Portrait Gallery, site of President Lincoln’s second inaugural ball.

-Click thumbnail to see larger picture.
+Click thumbnails to see larger picture.
 Special thanks to Brian Stacey for some of the pictures.

 Lined up for